grocy/grocy-docker/README.md

 Runtime environment variables are read by `docker-compose` from the [grocy.env](grocy.env) file in this directory.

+The default login credentials are username `admin` and password `admin`; please change these before providing end-user access to your deployment.

 #### Demo Mode

 To run the container in demo mode, override the `GROCY_MODE` environment variable at application run-time: